XLPI/ScalaTenFirst/README.md

 					peachpineapple
 just do it ...

-Run: Check only two file *.txt in current dir, which will be multipy.
+Run: Check only two file *.txt in current dir, which will be multiply.
 >: scala MultiConcat

 or